 Medicare Part B, on the other hand, requires a monthly premium.
-The standard premium for 2020 is $144.60 (up from $135.50 in 2019) and increases with income.3 You can choose to have this premium deducted automatically from your Social Security benefits, which can make things easier.
+The standard premium is $144.60 in 2020 (up from $135.50 in 2019) and increases with income.3 You can choose to have this premium deducted automatically from your Social Security benefits, which can make things easier.

 Content on this site has not been reviewed or endorsed by the Centers for Medicare & Medicaid Services, the United States Government, any state Medicare agency, or any private insurance agency (collectively "Medicare System Providers").
 Eligibility.com is a DBA of Clear Link Technologies, LLC and is not affiliated with any Medicare System Providers.